 When must insurable interest exist in a life insurance policy?

 Insurable interest must exist at the time the life insurance policy is initiated.
 This means that the policyholder must have a valid reason for insuring the life of the insured individual at the time of application.
-It is not possible to obtain a life insurance policy on someone without a current insurable interest.
+Obtaining a life insurance policy for someone without an insurable interest is impossible.

 Insurable interest is typically required for the entire duration of the policy.
-If the insurable interest ceases to exist during the term of the policy, such as through the termination of a business partnership or divorce, the policyholder may no longer have a legitimate reason to maintain the coverage.
+Suppose the insurable interest ceases to exist during the policy term, such as through the termination of a business partnership or divorce.
+In that case, the policyholder may no longer have a legitimate reason to maintain the coverage.

 What happens if there is no insurable interest in a life insurance policy?